backupbrew/switchbrew/Audio services.md

 ### SetContext

 Takes a type-5 input buffer (**DecoderContextIn**).
 Sends the unknown context data to the hardware decoder.
+The input buffer is unused.

 ### DecodeInterleavedForMultiStreamOld